 Scope of Work

 This project completed work on the original design and construction of an upstream and downstream fish passable, sediment collection structure made of natural and man-made materials.
 No structure like this exists in the world.
-Original design was completed between our owner, Stephen Eagar, and Tim Abbe, PhD, PE.
+The original design was completed between our owner, Stephen Eagar, PE, and Tim Abbe, Ph.D., PE.

-Work involved managing a multi-disciplinary team involving original design, value engineering, environmental compliance (NEPA), specification writing, plus construction oversight of the weir-and-baffle system feature and large woody debris “islands”.
+Work involved managing a multi-disciplinary team involving original design, value engineering, environmental compliance (NEPA), specification writing, plus construction oversight of the weir-and-baffle system feature and large woody debris “islands” within the sediment plain and braided river flow path.

 These features were designed to build up sediment deposition high in the Mt.
 St. Helens sediment plain in the North Fork Toutle River Valley to help alleviate downstream flooding along communities of the Cowlitz and Columbia River systems.